 The Relationship between Swappiness & Swap

-The swappiness parameter affects how swapping occurs and the utilization of swap space.
-When processes swap out of RAM, they move to the swap space.
-The space is an extension of physical memory and aids in freeing up RAM space.
+The swappiness parameter affects how swapping occurs and how swap space is used.
+When processes are swapped out of RAM, they are moved to the swap space.
+The space is an extension of physical memory and helps free up RAM.

 Swap space has a specific size and determines the amount of data a system can swap out.
 Once processes in RAM are complete and free up memory, the swapped processes return to RAM.
-Swappiness does not control the swap space size but instead influences the swapping limits and frequency.
+Swappiness does not control the size of the swap space but instead influences the swapping limits and frequency.

 Note: Learn the difference between Swap Partition and Swap File.